lolz59/dong/README.md

 The problem with that is because of how roblox uses key codes and enumerations (ex.
 Enum.Keycode.Semicolon)

 ### Loader
-For basic admin, use this script: ``https://raw.githubusercontent.com/lolz59/dong/main/basic.lua``
+For basic admin, use this script: ``loadstring(game:HttpGet("https://raw.githubusercontent.com/lolz59/dong/main/basic.lua", true))``
-The loader for Premium admin will be sent to you when purchased, most likely via an email
+The loader for Premium admin will be sent to you when purchased, most likely via an email.

 ## Basic admin
 This is the free version.
 You can get it in the file called ``basic.lua``